jazzband/django-debug-toolbar/README.rst

 - List of signals, their args and receivers
 - Logging output via Python's built-in logging module

+There is also one Django management command currently:

+- `debugsqlshell`: Outputs the SQL that gets executed as you work in the Python interactive shell.
+(See example below)

 If you have ideas for other panels please let us know.

 Installation